cjamago/bilityTest/README.md

 # bilityTest
-# Learcing how to configure Jenkins for git hub
+# Learning how to configure Jenkins for git hub